The Higgs mechanism from the effective theory of the non-minimal gravity action: Introduction

-According to our humble opinion, the origin of the Higgs mechanism is still ambiguous.
-One of the most questionable features of the Higgs boson is the origin of the Higgs potential.
-The spontaneous symmetry breaking of the Higgs boson in the potential with the shape of the Mexican hat can address the origin of mass of the particles in the Standard model \cite{Electroweak1, Electroweak2, Electroweak3}.
-However, the origin of mass term of the Higgs boson could not be explained by its mechanism.
+which is well known as the Landau-Ginzburg potential-type.
+Here, $H$ is Higgs field, $\lambda$ is the Higgs self-coupling constant, and $\mu^2$ is the square mass parameter of Higgs field.
+However, the origin of the mass parameter of the Higgs boson could not be explained by the Higgs mechanism itself.
 This term is artificially added by hand.
 Moreover, it artificially requires a mass term with a negative sign.
 This seems to suggest that there is a missing piece of our understanding about the Standard Model to naturally explain the spontaneous symmetry breaking process of the Higgs boson.
+With the current experimental technology of collider physics, the search for the real shape of Higgs potential from the Higgs self-coupling sector has not yet come to the conclusion \cite{Observation, Observation2, Observation3, Observation4, Observation5, Observation6, Observation7, Observation8, Observation9, Observation10, Observation11}.